 Why are you thinking of going vegan?
 Is it for health reasons?
 Ethical?
 Environmental?
 All of the above?
 There are so many awesome reasons to go vegan.
 No matter what you do it for, believe in your cause.
 Believe that eating vegan will make you feel and look better.
 Believe that by consuming and buying no animal products you are not part of the animal cruelty process.
 Believe that you are able to change the world for the better.
 Because all of that IS true!

 This was the most important step for me.
 Before going vegan I thought: what the heck am I going to eat?
 At first you might think you can only eat lettuce and rice.
 But man, nothing could be less true.
 I looked up vegan recipes and I already tried and loved some before I made the switch.
 I found vegan substitutes for almost everything I was afraid I was going to miss.
 It is amazing how many vegan alternatives there are!

 Some pretty cool documentaries to watch are “Fat, Sick and Nearly Dead”, “Cowspiracy” and “Forks over Knives”.
 They all show the reality of (vegan) food, where it comes from and what can happen to your body by changing your dietary habits.
+If you cannot afford food because you are in between jobs or just don’t make enough you can apply for missouri food stamps.
 It’s not only informative to research the topic, it’s also very inspiring and motivating.